icefoxen/isildur/README.md

 implement their own such things.

 If you don't trust that, feel free to deploy this software itself.
+It isn't really intended for other people to use it though, so you'll have to modify the source code to make it aim at what you want.

 # Is this safe?